rasros/combo/README.md

 ```

 ## Support
 Feel free to contact me, the author, at rasmus at cs.lth.se in case of trouble or need of help.
-I might require you to give an experience report though :)
+I might ask for feedback though :)